1958 Sterlington railroad collision

-The 1958 Sterlington Railroad Disaster was a head-on collision by two Erie Railroad trains on August 11, 1958 at 6:47 AM killing 5 people and injuring 22 to 36 (sources are conflicting).
+The 1958 Sterlington railroad disaster was a head-on collision by two Erie Railroad trains on August 11, 1958 at 6:47 AM killing 5 people and injuring 22 to 36 (sources are conflicting).
 The collision occurred when the operator in the signal tower at Suffern failed to hold the westbound train No. 53 at Suffern for the eastbound No. 50 commuter train from Monroe, New York, to Hoboken, New Jersey.
 When he realized his error, he attempted to contact the crews via radio but was unsuccessful due to a radio dead spot.
 The trains impacted head-on right in front of the now abandoned Erie Railroad depot in Sterlington, New York near Sloatsburg, killing the crew of the locomotive No. 859 from train No.50 as well as two passengers and injuring the crew of the locomotive No. 1402 from the westbound train.

 Accident

-Train No. 50, an eastbound passenger train was led by an American Locomotive Company PA-1 diesel-electric locomotive No. 859, with four passenger coaches.
+Train #50, an eastbound passenger train was led by an American Locomotive Company PA-1 diesel-electric locomotive #859, with four passenger coaches.
 Beginning its day at 5:25 a.m. at Monroe, New York.
-Meanwhile, train No. 53, a westbound train headed for Port Jervis, New York with an EMD GP7 locomotive No. 1402, a road-switcher, an express car, mail car, mail-bagger car and two passenger coaches departed Hoboken Terminal in Hoboken, New Jersey at 4:00 am.
+Meanwhile, train #53, a westbound train headed for Port Jervis, New York with an EMD GP7 locomotive #1402, a road-switcher, an express car, mail car, mail-bagger car and two passenger coaches departed Hoboken Terminal in Hoboken, New Jersey at 4:00 am.

-At 5:15 am, the train dispatcher at Hoboken was notified by the New Jersey operator that an eastbound freight train, Extra 703 East, would be coming off the Graham Line with three diesel-electric locomotives, 115 freight cars and a caboose.
-In order to keep the freight train moving and not delay train No. 50, they moved the freight train onto the eastbound track, switching to westbound track at Hillburn.
+At 5:15 am, the train dispatcher at Hoboken was notified by the New Jersey operator that an eastbound freight train, Extra #703 East, would be coming off the Graham Line with three diesel-electric locomotives, 115 freight cars and a caboose.
+In order to keep the freight train moving and not delay train #50, they moved the freight train onto the eastbound track, switching to westbound track at Hillburn.
 The dispatcher informed the New Jersey operator at 5:16 by telephone to hold westbound trains and put a stop signal up.
 The freight was placed on the eastbound main track when it passed New Jersey at 5:28 am, going about 25 miles per hour.

-Train No. 50 saw the stop signal at New Jersey, and a yellow flag, which noted that the operator had a Form 19 train order to let the freight through; the engineer of train No. 50 sounded the horn and a train order No. 103 was given by the New Jersey operator.
-Order 103 meant that train 50 could use the westbound main track between New Jersey, and the first crossover track west of Hillburn, and had priority over other trains.
-Train 50 crossed the interlocking station at 5:32 am, making stops at Southfields, Tuxedo and Sloatsburg.
+Train #50 saw the stop signal at New Jersey, and a yellow flag, which noted that the operator had a Form 19 train order to let the freight through; the engineer of train #50 sounded the horn and a train order No. 103 was given by the New Jersey operator.
+Order No. 103 meant that train #50 could use the westbound main track between New Jersey, and the first crossover track west of Hillburn, and had priority over other trains.
+Train #50 crossed the interlocking station at 5:32 am, making stops at Southfields, Tuxedo and Sloatsburg.